bdebever/solidity-learning/README.md

 - Gaining attention from other Blockchain as well
 - Object Oriented Language: supporting inheritance

+This repository contains some of my notes and projects where I'm mocking around with Solidity

 ## Data Types
 - Boolean: bool